chakrakan/shopies/README.md

 - **debounced** Search function to optimize number of API calls made to fetch data as user types
 - Apollo InMemoryCache utility to cache request data and images being fetched
 - Banner upon 5 nominations + disable search bar and nomination buttons to prevent users from adding/searching more movies
-- Have design adhere to the one provided in the instructions with the addition of a logo, simple animations, and toasts for notifications.
+- Have design adhere to the one provided in the instructions with the addition of a logo, simple animations, custom favicon (free from icons8), and toasts for notifications.

 <p align="center">
     <img src="https://github.com/chakrakan/shopies/blob/react-ts/docs/basic-feature.gif" alt="basic-feature-demo">